tplinderoth/ABCutils/README.md

 	-t FLOAT transition rate (0.33 implies no transition bias) [0.33] -w FILE  list of transition rates for particular contigs (contig rate)

-## Example commands to obtain demographic parameter posterior distributions by fitting 2D-SFS bins
+## Example commands to estimate demographic parameter posterior distributions by fitting 2D-SFS bins

 The files in the example_files directory are not really intended to be used to run the program to obtain sensible results (as the amount of simulated data is too little), but serve as an example for what the inputs should look like.